dy1z/docs/content/docs/configuration/build-config.md

 }
 ```

-You could then extend layouts by referencing them relative to that path - no need to write out the full path relative to your project root:
+You could then extend Layouts by referencing them relative to that path - no need to write out the full path relative to your project root:

 ```html
 <extends src="base.html">